Early life of Marcus Aurelius: Fronto and further education, 136–146

-The outcome of the trial is unknown, but Marcus Aurelius succeeded in reconciling the two men.
-Soon after Fronto's tenure as consul suffectus in July and August 143, Marcus Aurelius wrote a letter to him mentioning that Herodes' new-born son had recently died.
-Marcus Aurelius asked Fronto to write Herodes a note of condolence.
+The outcome of the trial is unknown, but Marcus succeeded in reconciling the two men.
+Soon after Fronto's tenure as consul suffectus in July and August 143, Marcus wrote a letter to him mentioning that Herodes' new-born son had recently died.
+Marcus asked Fronto to write Herodes a note of condolence.
 Fronto did, and part of the letter, written in Greek, survives.
-Fronto himself commended Marcus Aurelius for his talents as a reconciler: "If anyone ever had power by his character to unite all his friends in mutual love for one another, you will surely accomplish this much more easily".
+Fronto himself commended Marcus for his talents as a reconciler: "If anyone ever had power by his character to unite all his friends in mutual love for one another, you will surely accomplish this much more easily".

-By the age of twenty-five (between April 146 and April 147), Marcus Aurelius had grown disaffected with his studies in jurisprudence and showed some signs of general malaise.
+By the age of twenty-five (between April 146 and April 147), Marcus had grown disaffected with his studies in jurisprudence and showed some signs of general malaise.
 His master, he writes to Fronto, was an unpleasant blowhard, and had made "a hit at" him: "It is easy to sit yawning next to a judge, he says, but to be a judge is noble work."
-Marcus Aurelius had grown tired of his exercises, of taking positions in imaginary debates.
+Marcus had grown tired of his exercises, of taking positions in imaginary debates.
 When he criticized the insincerity of conventional language, Fronto took to defend it.
-In any case, Marcus Aurelius' formal education was now over.
+In any case, Marcus' formal education was now over.
 He had kept his teachers on good terms, following them devotedly.
 His biographer records that he "kept gold statues of them in his private chapel, and always honoured their tombs by personal visits".
 It "affected his health adversely", his biographer adds, to have devoted so much effort to his studies.
-It was the only thing the biographer could find fault in Marcus Aurelius' entire boyhood.
+It was the only thing the biographer could find fault in Marcus' entire boyhood.